carlosjimenez88M/carlosjimenez88M/README.md

 ## 👤  About me :

-I am a Data Scientist and Machine Learning Engineer focused on NLP and statistical applications to Machine Learning models.
-Currently, I am an AI Specialist at Yale University, and in addition to that, I work with DataOps topics in Azure for the optimization of CI/CD processes
+I am a Machine Learning Engineer and AI Developer with a deep passion and specialization in developing innovative products in NLP (Natural Language Processing) and LLMs (Large Language Models).
+My expertise also extends to Computer Vision, utilizing advanced Nvidia hardware, allowing me to explore and create cutting-edge technological solutions.

+Throughout my career, I've had the privilege of contributing as an AI developer at renowned institutions and companies, including: Yale University, United Nations (UN),Inter-American Development Bank, Mercado Libre and Rappi.

+In addition, I've shared my knowledge and expertise as a statistics professor at the National University of Colombia, helping to shape the next generation of professionals in this exciting field.

 ## 👨🏻‍💻 Projects and work areas: